Virginia Solis Zuiker

-Economic Well-being of Diverse Families Residing in the United States: This research agenda is to understand the economic well-being of diverse families residing in the United States, as a whole, and in Minnesota.
+Economic Well-Being of Diverse Families in the United States: This research agenda is to understand the economic well-being of diverse families residing in the United States, as a whole, and in Minnesota.
 Specifically, this research examines economic and management issues that affect individuals and families well being.
 This research project examines the self-employed versus wage and salary earners, family businesses owners, and financial management issues that affect individuals and families economic well-being.

 College Students and Money Management Issues: The purpose of this research project is to investigate college students' money management practices with a specific interest in students of color.

 Family Businesses and the Self-Employed (housed at Montana State University): This multi-state research project examines the self-employed versus wage and salary earners, family business owners, and financial management issues that affect individual and family economic well-being.

 Financial Delivery Methods: The purpose of this research project is to examine the variety of delivery methods used by financial professionals to provide financial education and descriptions of how they define their position/role to maximize successful outcomes with the audiences they serve.